 What will happen when the introductory period expires?

-If you still have a balance due once the introductory period has passed, the company might tack on all of the interest fees you would have been charged to the balance you currently owe.
+If you still have a balance due once the introductory period has passed, the company might tack on all of the interest fees you would have charged to the current balance you owe.
 This becomes your new balance due, and the credit card company will charge interest to it the way it would to any other purchase you made with the card.
 You could end up with a pile of credit card debt with a significantly higher annual percentage rate (APR), so if you’re unable to pay off the debt, be sure to have a backup loan option when the introductory term runs out.

 For most offers, though, it won’t be the end of the world if you’re unable to pay off your entire balance during the promo period.
 Your remaining balance will simply begin to accrue interest at the new rate.
 Read your card agreement thoroughly to find out:

 - Your interest rate on the remaining balance once the introductory offer ends

 - How many payments you can miss before you lose the 0% APR promo